newscred/webhook-broker/docs/tech-specs/basic-spec.md

 * There will be no guarantee of message order
 * There is no consideration for Consumer errors caused by bugs

+## Use cases

+The obvious goal is to serve the purpose of Enterprise Service Bus over HTTP; it is best suited when ordering is not a necessity; for example, change streams with optimistic locking.
+This Broker is not intended to be used as a replacement for Kafka or AWS Kinesis when order sequence is absolutely necessary.

+### Yet another message broker

+The key complexity that brokers such as SQS, AMQP based broker, Celery, Kinesis, Kafka is it needs a separate worker process that needs to be deployed in addition to your Web API.
+On the surface it might seem not so significant; but when we think about infrastructure code for deploying Web API **and** the worker; plus it also means we need to add 2 different kind of monitoring, logging, scalability and fail-over code to solve; and depending on volume the separate infrastructure may not make sense either.
+With auto-scalable infrastructure, I would argue that, most projects can do with the workers being HTTP to begin with.

+Furthermore, from a developer perspective it simplifies what the developer works on; from a mental model you can concentrate of developing everything be HTTP endpoints, hence giving you the simplicity of following the same pattern.

+Moreover, it is not polling based and with HTTP/2 multiplexing it makes it lucrative to have workers be based of HTTP where the broker pushes rather than the client pulls.

+### Additional Possibilities

+* Using Python Decorators and controlled controllers (specific to FastAPI and Flask) we can use this broker to implement Celery like message processor
+* We can create a similar library wrapper imitating [Bull](https://github.com/OptimalBits/bull) using this broker as backend
+* Using message priority we can have large back ground scripts generate a lot of event which will not hamper user action generating events from application

 ## Key Concepts

 | Concept | Definition |